Rajkumar2717/-Analysis-E-commerce-sales-data/README.md

- Analysis E-commerce sales data created interactive Currently working on dashboard using power bi.
+Analysis E-commerce sales data / Power BI
+‣Used complex parameters to drill down in worksheet and customization using filters and slicers.
+‣Created connections, join new tables, calculations to manipulate data and enable user driven parameters for visualizations.